tomasproanop/celestial-bodies-db-fcc/README.md

-# Celestial Bodies Databas - freeCodeCamp
+# Celestial Bodies Database - freeCodeCamp
-This project is required for the Relational Databases Certification from freeCodeCamp.
+This project is required for the Relational Database Certification from freeCodeCamp.